ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 Overview
 ========

 Consider the case if you wanted to ensure a set of vlans are present on a switch.
-Although at a high level thia sounds like a simple request, there in a slight nuance:
+Although at a high level this sounds like a simple request, there in a slight nuance:

 * Should these vlans be in *addition* to the existing configuration?  - *additive*
 * Should these vlans be the *only* ones present? - *aggregate*